-As workers around the country return to the offices they were forced to hastily abandon a year ago, they’re bringing with them a heightened awareness of cleanliness.
+As workers around the country return to the offices they were forced to hastily abandon at the start of the pandemic, they’re bringing with them a heightened awareness of cleanliness.

 While weekend wipe-downs may have cut it in the past, you’ll need to take a more proactive approach to office cleanliness now, and your team will need reassurance that the environment is as safe and germ-free as possible.